Blog > Equity release and divorce

 According to Legal & General, in over half of divorce cases one of the partners will want to remain in the marital home.
 However, not everybody has the financial capability to buy out their spouse to take full ownership of the house.

 So what can you do if you really don’t want to sell your family home but don’t have the available funds to buy your partner out?
-You may be able to consider releasing equity for a divorce settlement that includes buying your spouse out of the house, with their agreement.

 A married couple in their mid-60s decide to divorce.
 The wife wants a fresh start with a new home but can’t purchase a property without getting her half of the equity from their house.
 The husband wants to keep their home as he doesn’t want to move, but doesn’t have enough in his savings to buy his wife’s half of the house.